 All of these actions are taken to combat the risk of fraud, money laundering, and tax avoidance, and come with stringent penalties for non-compliance.

-Bank details required to transfer money to the US
+Bank details required to transfer money from the UK to the US

 You’ll need banking details, as well as a few other pieces of information, to carry out a money transfer from the UK to the US.
-Here they are:
+This includes:

 • Your name, contact information, proof of address, government-issued photo ID, and banking details, including your account number